RicoJia/ricojia.github.io/_posts/2024/2024-07-04-rgbd-slam-mono.markdown

 Similar to the 8 point algorithm, 1 of 4 solutions could be valid.
 By applying the "positive depth" constraint, we can eliminate two.
 I'm not sure how to eliminate the last one?

-### Step 4 - Do Both 8 points and Homography To Avoid De-generation
+### Step 5 - Do Both 8 points and Homography To Avoid De-generation

 When there is no linear translation $t$, $E$ would be zero matrix too (if you multiply E and R) together.
-TODO
+So a common practice is to calculate both homography and 8 points, then reproject them into back into the picture

+TODO:
+HOW TO REPROJECT?